Lectures on LHC Physics: Higgs physics

-which is a \underline{linear transformation} .
-In the fourth line we have used the commutator
+which is a \underline{linear transformation}.
+In the fourth line we use the commutator

-In other words, when we transform the physical modes corresponding to the broken generators in $\s$ by the larger symmetry $SU(2)_L \times SU(2)_R$ we find a non-linear transformation, while the approximate symmetry $SU(2)_{L+R}$ leads to a linear transformation.
+In other words, when we transform the physical modes corresponding to the broken generators in $\s$ by the larger symmetry $SU(2)_L \times SU(2)_R$ we find a non--linear transformation, while the approximate symmetry $SU(2)_{L+R}$ leads to a linear transformation.
 This is precisely what Goldstone's theorem predicts for the spontaneous breaking of a global electroweak symmetry.